acolote1998/humble-gladiators-2/docs/progress.md

 - verifying all these validations were implemented properly
 - adding validation to avoid processing turns with empty teams
 - validation to avoid allowing attacks, spells and consumables when the battle is not valid
+- scheduled job to automatically consolidate old battles that might have been peending from previous days
 ```